chow-xiang/code-commentary/README.md

-# code-note
+# code-commentary

-this is some intresting note for code.
+this is some intresting commentary for code.